 Asha Castleberry, an Army veteran, teaches US Foreign Policy, International Politics, and UN Peace Operations at George Washington University.
-Following the 2014 ISIL incursion in Iraq, she served as part of the Combined Joint Task Force-Operation Inherent Resolve in Iraq and Kuwait.
-She also served as the Kuwait Desk Officer for International Military Affairs at Army Central, worked at the US UN Mission, served an election observer in El Salvador and worked on US peacekeeping operations in Nicaragua.
-She was awarded a Carnegie Council Meyers Fellowship.
+Since the 2014 ISIL incursion in Iraq, she served for Combined Joint Task Force-Operation Inherent Resolve in Iraq and Kuwait.
+She served as the Kuwait Desk Officer for International Military Affairs at Army Central, worked at the US UN Mission, was an election observer in El Salvador, and worked on US peacekeeping operations in Nicaragua.
+She was awarded a Carnegie Council Meyers Fellowship to research populism in the defense community.